JylerTackson/UCFNotes/Summer25/Discrete2/04_Nondeterminism.md

 - This is saying that you can have an $n$ number of null symbols at both the beginning and the end of the string with the symbols from your alphabet $(S)$ in the middle.

 #### Defining transition functions for a DFA:
-Now that we understand how many states will be within our DFA from the NFA & how strings are properly parsed into finite automatas we can start defining the transition functions which define the relationships between the nodes within the DFA.
+Now that we understand how many states will be within our DFA from the NFA & how strings are properly parsed into finite automata's we can start defining the transition functions which define the relationships between the nodes within the DFA.

 Transition Functions $\delta_D$:
 - $\delta(q_1,a)= \{q_1,q_2,q_3\}=q_{123}$